Snaacky/thewiki/docs/tutorials/mpv.md

 ==- 📦 Installing mpv via scoop

 [Scoop](https://scoop.sh) is a command line package manager for Windows.
 We can use it to install and manage mpv.
-Scoop downloads and manages packages in a portable way, keeping them neatly isolated in `~\scoop` and automatically adds them to your PATH.
+Scoop downloads and manages packages in a portable way, keeping them neatly isolated in `C:\Users\username\scoop` and automatically adds them to your PATH.

 +++ Installing scoop